-In the UK there it what is known as ‘statutory nuisance’.
+In the UK there is what is known as ‘statutory nuisance’.
 This is the point the noise has become “prejudicial to health or a nuisance”.
-However, even if it a case were to be taken to court, there is no guarantee that anything can be done to prevent recurrence.
+However, even if a case were to be taken to court, there is no guarantee that anything can be done to prevent recurrence.
 It’s at this stage that many clients approach us to discuss their options.

 RAIL OR TUBE NOISE

 Living near a train station is extremely desirable.
 Though the distinct rumble of tubes or the chug of freight trains can quickly become a physical pain.
 At 100 feet away a diesel train will max out at around 80dB, the same as a freight train from 15’ away.
-With prolonged exposure, this is level of noise pollution can cause permanent hearing damage.
+With prolonged exposure, this level of noise pollution can cause permanent hearing damage.

 HOW DO SOUNDPROOF WINDOWS WORK?

 Soundproof windows reduce noise pollution by simply causing the sound wave to lose power.
 This is achieved by using materials that will absorb and reflect sound.
-In particular, soundproof windows employ acoustic glass as well as sealants and other acoustic elements in order to combat noise.
+In particular, soundproof windows employ acoustic glass as well as sealants and other acoustic elements to combat noise.